twerkmeister/tokenflood/README.md

 3. Assessing the intraday latency variations of hosted LLM providers for your load types.
 4. Assessing and choosing a hosted LLM provider before going into production with them.

-### Example 1: Assessing the effects of potential prompt optimizations
+### Example 1: Assessing the effects of potential prompt and model optimizations

 ![latency-comparison](./images/run_comparison.png)

+We see three experiments in comparison coded by color in this graph.
-The left graph represents the base case, our current prompt parameters: ~3000 input tokens, of which ~1000 are a common prefix that can be cached, and ~60 output tokens.
+The blue lines represent the base model Qwen3.5-A35B-A3B with around 5000 input tokens, 1000 prefix tokens, and 200 output tokens.

-The right graph represents a hypothetical improvement to prompt parameters: the same 3000 input tokens, but now 2000 common prefix tokens achieved by rearranging or standardizing parts, and a reduction to 45 output tokens.

-The result is a more than 50% reduction in latency while at the same time meaningfully increasing amount of prompts that can be served on the same hardware without latency going through the roof.
+The green lines represent the same model but with the output tokens slashed by half (i.e. 100), e.g. by prompting the model to be concise and not to overthink.
+The red lines represent the FP8 version of the model with the same token parameters as the green lines.

+While the output tokens change might make it feasible to run the task with 50% more throughput (3 instead of 2 rps), the switch to FP8 on top gives us 100% more throughput at an acceptable latency compared to the base case.

-Tokenflood allows you to find worthwhile goals for prompt parameter improvements before going there.
+Tokenflood allows you to find worthwhile goals for prompt parameter or model improvements before implementing the changes in your codebase or infrastructure.

 ### Example 2: Find out when people start stealing your latency

 Load testing large providers does not really make sense if you value your money as their datacenters are huge, shared resources.
-While a single company or user usually does not have much effect on them, these shared resources are subject to intraday latency variations, oftentimes coinciding with daily business hours.
+While a single company or user usually does not have much effect on them, these shared resources are subject to intraday latency variations, often coinciding with daily business hours.

 ![observing-intraday-latency-variation](./images/observe.png)

-Here we see that once business starts in the US latency of this openai-hosted model drops by 500-1000ms for our chosen prompt parameters.
+Here we see that once business starts in the US, latency of this openai-hosted model increases by 500-1000ms for our chosen prompt parameters.

 Tokenflood allows you to assess these patterns before going into production with a vendor.